AlirezaXdehghan/AlirezaXdehghan/README.md

 ### Ciao!
 I'm Alireza 👋

 I'm an alumnus of the [University of Padua](https://unipd.it), I know lots of unusual stuff which come in handy in absurd situations; but the PG-13 ones are my IT knowledge, OSINT and programming; the last one has been accompanied by fidgeting with ML models lately.
 I like wasting my time with algorithmic trading too.
+I'm also a sucker for good write-ups on bugs and vulnerabilities.

 **My interests**:
 - Algorithmic trading
-- Computer vision
+- Pen Testing
 - OSINT
 - Game Dev
+- I'm lying, I'm a merc, pay me enough and my interests change
+- [Dad] Jokes

  **I am open to**:
-- Nothing, I'm old
+- Nothing, I'm old and bitter

 ## Skills: